ronutu/restaurants-rest-api/README.md

 # Restaurants RESTful API

 ## Overview
-The Restaurant API is a RESTful API designed to manage restaurant-related data.
-The data is divided in 3 tables: Restaurants, Owners and Cities.
-The API provides endpoints for all CRUD operations.
-While the restaurant endpoints are private and require JWT token authentication and middleware validation, the other endpoints are publicly accessible.
+The Restaurants RESTful API is designed to manage restaurant-related data efficiently.
+The data is divided in three tables: *Restaurants*, *Owners* and *Cities*.
+The API supports all CRUD (Create, Read, Update, Delete) operations.

+* Restaurants endpoints: These are private and secured, requiring JWT token authentication and middleware validation to ensure authorized access.
+* Owners and Cities endpoints: These are publicly accessible, allowing unrestricted access for basic data operations.

-## Features
+## Technologies
-*
+* Node.js: utilized for building and running the API
+* DBeaver: employed for database creation
+* Docker: utilized for hosting the database
+* Prisma: used for database connection
+* Postman: employed for endpoint testing